Ancient Native American canoe pulled from Lake Waccamaw in southeastern NC

 "We were throwing mussels at each other and I stepped on it and I thought it was a log.
 I tried to pick it open and never came up.
 So, we kept digging at it and it just kept going.
 And then the next day, we came back and we started digging some more and it just kept going," Hill said.

-State archaeologist John Mintz says Hills discovery led to a lengthy removal process, but it was worth it in the end.
+State archaeologist John Mintz said Hill's discovery led to a lengthy removal process, but it was worth it in the end.

 "This canoe is about 1000 years old, and it's a Southeastern Indian canoe, and it's originated from this area.
 So, we wanted the local Indian group to be part of it and share with the agency of it," Mintz said.